SOPRJ7-I/Concat-Website/README.md

 _Important Info: You might see a warning like: `Warning: TTY mode is not supported on Windows platform.`, This is normal and can be safely ignored, the tests should still run correctly._

 ## Comments

-Webhooks:
+### Webhooks
-- Webhooks for the discord forwarding can be set inside of the ``.env`` file:
+Webhooks for the discord forwarding can be set inside of the ``.env`` file:
 ```php
 DISCORD_WEBHOOK_EVENTS=https://discord.com/api/webhooks/...
 DISCORD_WEBHOOK_ANNOUNCEMENTS=https://discord.com/api/webhooks/...
 DISCORD_WEBHOOK_COMMUNITY_NIGHTS=https://discord.com/api/webhooks/...
 ```
+Replace the existing links with the webhook links from desired channels.